-- version = CURRENT-VERSION-NUMBER
+• version = CURRENT-VERSION-NUMBER

 Defines the version number of the model or package.
-All classes within this top-level class have this version number. - conversion(noneFromVersion = VERSION-NUMBER)
+All classes within this top-level class have this version number.

+- conversion(noneFromVersion = VERSION-NUMBER)

-Defines that user models using the VERSION-NUMBER can be upgraded to the CURRENT-VERSION-NUMBER of the current class without any changes. - conversion(from(version = Versions, [to=VERSION-NUMBER,] Convert)) where Versions is VERSION-NUMBER | {VERSION-NUMBER, VERSION-NUMBER, ...} and Convert is script="..." | change={conversionRule(), ..., conversionRule()} of the current class by applying the given conversion rules.
+Defines that user models using the VERSION-NUMBER can be upgraded to the CURRENT-VERSIONNUMBER of the current class without any changes. - conversion(from(version = Versions, [to=VERSION-NUMBER,] Convert)) where Versions is VERSION-NUMBER | {VERSION-NUMBER, VERSION-NUMBER, ...} and Convert is script="..." | change={conversionRule(), ..., conversionRule()}

+Defines that user models using the VERSION-NUMBER or any of the given VERSION-NUMBER can be upgraded to the given VERSION-NUMBER (if the to-tag is missing this is the CURRENT-VERSION-NUMBER) of the current class by applying the given conversion rules.
 The script consists of an unordered sequence of conversionRule(); (and optionally Modelica comments).
 The conversionRule functions are defined in section 18.8.2.1.
-[The to-tag is added for clarity and optionally allows a tool to convert in multiple steps.]
+[The to-tag is added for clarity and optionally allows a tool to convert in multiple steps.] - uses(IDENT (version = VERSION-NUMBER [, versionBuild=INTEGER] [, dateModified=STRING ] ))